BRIXTOL/bootstrap/readme.md

 Stripped down and customized [Bootstrap v5](https://getbootstrap.com/) variation with a refined set of styles and components.
 This module is used under the hood in our [webshop](https://brixtoltextiles.com).

 **The bundle is refined for usage within our internal and public facing projects.
+This means that the included logic is developed for our web applications.**

+> **Note**
+>
-This means that the included logic is developed for our web applications.
-You are free to leverage and use the variation but the project will not accept feature requests, only bug reporting or issues.**
+> _You are free to leverage and use the variation but the project will not accept feature requests, only bug reporting or issues._

 ### Key Features